truetrue

 Saturday, April 26

 Looking for a fun and easy way to support environmental action in your community?
-Save the date for this year’s Earth Day Ride and Green Fair on Saturday, April 26 in New Haven’s East Rock Park.
+Get ready for this year’s Earth Day Ride and Green Fair on Saturday, April 26.
 Join Save the Sound’s team to bike with us and enlist your friends to sponsor your ride!
 Routes range from 5 to 60 miles, or you can choose a hike or a remote ride.
-A kickoff party will be announced soon.
-Learn more about Rock to Rock here or contact Colin Puckett if you want to preregister for our team!
+Learn more about Rock to Rock here or click here to join Save the Sound’s team!

 East Rock Park, 41 Cold Spring St, New Haven, CT 06511